 We don’t want anything from each other

-As above, if your partner agrees that they do not want anything from you now, this is the best time to get a legally binding consent drawn up so that they can’t change their mind and believe us, people do change their minds when you least expect it.
-In your situation, the consent order will be called a clean break consent order because you are not giving or taking anything such as spousal maintenance.
+As above, if your partner agrees that they do not want anything from you.
+It is the best time to get a legally binding consent drawn up so that they can’t change their mind.
+Believe us, people do change their minds when you least expect it.
+In your situation, the consent order will be called a clean break consent order.
+This is because you are not giving or taking anything such as spousal maintenance.
 This is a very simple application so there is no reason not to get it.